avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/High Availability/README.md

 ***
 ## Description
-1. Ideally select a region closest to end-users to reduce latency issues.

-2. **EFS** - This component is utilized to store essential elements such as the Jenkins home directory, configurations, and other relevant data.
+1. **EFS** - This component is utilized to store essential elements such as the Jenkins home directory, configurations, and other relevant data.
 This component is designed for persistent data storage and can be seamlessly mounted across multiple instances within a single AWS region.
 Moreover, its capabilities extend to replication across multiple Availability Zones (AZs), enhancing accessibility.

-3. **ASG** - The Auto Scaling Group (ASG) continuously monitors the availability of the Jenkins master.
+2. **ASG** - The Auto Scaling Group (ASG) continuously monitors the availability of the Jenkins master.
 In the event of a failure, it initiates the replication of a new Jenkins master.
 This replication is based on a predefined launch configuration template, created from an AMI.
 This ensures the new instance has the necessary configurations and settings, maintaining consistency with the original Jenkins master.

-4. **ALB** - Used for distribution incoming traffic and to enhance fault tolerance so If one instance becomes unavailable or experiences issues, the ALB automatically redirects traffic to healthy instances.
+3. **ALB** - Used for distribution incoming traffic and to enhance fault tolerance so If one instance becomes unavailable or experiences issues, the ALB automatically redirects traffic to healthy instances.

 ***
 ## AWS Infrastructure